Fixing Startup problems

 - Click the Add-ins tab

-- In the dropdown near the bottom, select "COM Add-ins" and click Go.
+- In the dropdown near the bottom, select "Excel Add-ins" and click

 If your problem still persist, some COM addins are not shown in the userinterface and can only be unloaded from the registry.
 Check the registry, at this location: